Live the unique experience of heliskiing in Kangaamiut, a village in the west coast of Greenland, with an IFMGA Mountain Guide.

-The west coast of Greenland is a stunning destination for heliskiing, including 2000 meters descents right to the sea, steep ice slopes and flat glaciers.
-Being in close contact with the locals also turn it into a meaningful cultural experience.
+The west coast of Greenland is a stunning destination for heliskiing, including steeps, flat glaciers and 2000-meter descents that go right down to the sea.
+Being in close contact with the locals also turns it into a meaningful cultural experience.

 The easiest way to get there is via Copenhagen.
 We’ll take a flight from there to Kangerlussuaaq, in Greenland.
-Then, a short flight will take us to Maniitsoq, olny 60 kilometers away from Kangaamuit.
-We can cover that distance either in a helicopter or by boat.
+Then, a short flight will take us to Maniitsoq, only 60 kilometers away from Kangaamuit.
+We can cover that distance either by helicopter or by boat.

 Skiing in the fjords around Kangaamiut is a major adventure.
-It requires to be in an excellent physical shape as well as being able to ski in any kind of snow conditions.
+It requires to be in excellent physical shape as well as being able to ski on any kind of snow conditions.

 Due to our great location, we’ll be near a large number of glacial runs, that drop into the fjords behind Kangaamiut Island.

 By mid-spring, days are already quite long (lasting from 18 to 20 hours).
 We may experience all snow conditions.
 However, we are mostly finding good spring corn snow in the south and powder snow when we are in the north.
 In addition, the risk of avalanche is lower during spring so we can enjoy and also feel safe.